josephbeuysmum/Dertisch/README.md

 -   The kitchen of a good restaurant is clean, efficient, well organized, and focused on the preperation of raw ingredients.
 Good app models are likewise.
 -   A good restaurant maintains a clear division between its salle and its kitchen, with the waiting staff connecting the two.
 Good apps are likewise.

-Furthermore, thinking about process of `user interaction -> event fired -> data fetched and parsed -> view update` in terms of `customer makes order -> waiter takes order -> chefs prepare food -> table laid with dishes` imbues the app building process with a easily-visualized and human character that makes it much simpler to conceptualize holistically.
+A *complex design pattern* like this allows us to see the steps in a given procedure as if they were plot developments in a movie, which makes them: 1. easier to grasp; and 2. easier to conceptualize holistically.
+For instance, instead of:

+	user interaction ->
+	event fired ->
+	data fetched ->
+	data parsed ->
+	view updates

+we have:

+	customer makes order ->
+	waiter takes order ->
+	ingredients sourced ->
+	chefs prepare food ->
+	table laid with dishes

 `Dertisch`'s restaurant design pattern is compromized of multiple simple design patterns divided into three categories: